jdauphant/developers-documentation/_scalingo_api/collaborators.md

 `GET https://$SCALINGO_API_URL/v1/apps/[:app]/collaborators`

-List all the collabors of an app, except the owner.
-It also displays the state of the invitation of thoses collaborators.
+List all the collaborators of an app, except the owner.
+It also displays the state of the invitation of those collaborators.

 ||| col |||